mk-fg/fgtk/README.rst

 Command-line python script to scan files for tagging based on paths or filename extensions (e.g. tag \*.py with "py"), script shebangs or magic bytes (binary header).

-Simplier and easiler-to-use replacement for tools like codetag_ and tmsu_.
+Simpler and easiler-to-use replacement for tools like codetag_ and tmsu_.

 Allows for fast "sum of products" DNF queries, i.e. fairly arbitrary tag combinations, just convert them to DNF from whatever algebraic notation